F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 - `fill_value`: the value to use for missing values.
 By default, the missing values are filled with `NaN`.
 - `level`: the level to reindex in case of a multi-index.

-Note that the **`reindex` function can only be used for unique values**.
-If we have a multi-index with duplicate values on the level we want to reindex, we need to create a new index from scratch.

 ### Creating index from scratch